 - Take all medications just as your doctor prescribes.

 - Between doctor visits, take advantage of free blood pressure screenings, and see your doctor if your readings are above normal.

 Fast food, restaurant meals, processed foods and canned foods all tend to be high in sodium, which can increase blood pressure.
 To keep your sodium intake in check:

 - Choose fresh or frozen fruits, vegetables, lean meats and fish.Avoid processed, frozen entrees and mixed dishes, which often are high in sodium.

-- Read food labels and know your daily sodium intake, which should be below 2,300 mg for most people; 1,500mg or less for people over 51 and those with risk factors.
+- Read food labels and know your daily sodium intake, which should be below 2,300 mg for most people.

 - Choose low-sodium alternatives of food and beverages whenever possible.